ivan-teofilovic-projects/fantasy-hnl/README.md

 # Database_creation

-python script used for scraping sofascore.com and creating player database from it.
-Database run using docker
+python script used for scraping sofascore.com using BeautifulSoup and Selenium and creating player database from it.
+Database server created and running using docker

 ![init](https://user-images.githubusercontent.com/112637910/200020972-8efec2da-ddc2-47e7-9810-c518f6ab8f6b.png)